talos-vulndev/afl-dyninst/README.txt

 this option is required and is best set to the address of main which can easily be determined by disassembling the binary and looking for an argument to __libc_start_main.

+Switch -E is used to specify addresses that should force a clean exit when reached.
+This can speed up the fuzzing tremendously.

 Switch -s instructs afl-dyninst to skip the first <number> of basic blocks.
 Currently, it is used to work around a bug in Dyninst